-How to File a Michigan Auto Accident Claim
+How to File a Michigan Car Accident Lawsuit or Claim

 When You Say “Claim” Do You Mean “Lawsuit”?

 This is one of the most common questions asked.
 Pursuing a claim does not always mean that you are suing someone.
-In many cases of Michigan auto accident claims like a motorcycle accident or a auto accident is informally settled without filing a lawsuit.
+In many cases of Michigan auto accident claims like a motorcycle accident or an auto accident are informally settled without filing a lawsuit.

 What Are the Limitations or Barriers to Pursuing A Claim Resulting from An Auto Accident?